Meet Our Team

-Founder / Assistant Executive Director
+Lenell Knox Founder / Executive Director

-Assistant Executive Director /Board Member
+Luis Klein Assistant Executive Director /Board Member

-Jerry Butler has recently concluded 25 years as a Director of Player Development for the Chicago Bears, Denver Broncos, Cleveland Browns and Buffalo Bills.
+Jerry Butler has recently concluded 25 years as a Director of Player Development for the Chicago Bears, Denver Broncos, Cleveland Browns, and Buffalo Bills.
 Butler also coached wide receivers for the Cleveland Browns 1999-2001.
 Butler was one of the most productive receivers in the NFL during his nine-year (1979-1987) playing career.
 When Butler retired from the Bills following the 1987 season, he held several of the club’s all-time receiving marks, including two which still stand- most receiving yards in a game (255 vs. N.Y.
 Jets, on Sept.
 23, 1979) and most touchdowns in a game (4 vs. N.Y.
 Jets, on September 23, 1979).
 Buffalo’s first-round draft choice in 1979, Butler received numerous accolades and awards, including recognition as the AFC Offensive Rookie-of-the-Year in 1979 and earned a Pro-Bowl selection in 1980.

 Butler was also an outstanding performer at Clemson.
 He was an All-American choice as a senior and was inducted into the Clemson Hall of Fame in 1986.
-In 1977, he was inducted into the South Carolina Hall of Fame and in 2016 received the Clemson University Brian Dawkins Lifetime Achievement Award.
+In 1977, he was inducted into the South Carolina Hall of Fame and, in 2016, received the Clemson University Brian Dawkins Lifetime Achievement Award.

-Jerry holds a BS degree from Clemson University and from the Wharton Business School of Management -Professional Athlete Certification Program, Stanford School of Business -NFL Executive Program, Kellogg School of Business- Business Management & Entrepreneurial Program, Harvard Business School-Business Management & Development Program and Sports Management Worldwide- Athlete Management.
+Jerry holds a BS degree from Clemson University and from the Wharton Business School of Management -Professional Athlete Certification Program, Stanford School of Business -NFL Executive Program, Kellogg School of Business- Business Management & Entrepreneurial Program, Harvard Business School-Business Management & Development Program, and Sports Management Worldwide- Athlete Management.

 Butler has established himself as a community leader.
 He was the Buffalo Bills- NFL “Man of Year” in 1981 and 1982, Buffalo Bills Ed Block Courage Award recipient in 1985, honored in 1983 by the Buffalo and Erie County YMCA with the Jackie Robinson Award.
-Butler is currently on the Board of Trustees for the “The Knox Project” in Chicago and previously on the board of Trustees Hilbert College, Hamburg, N.Y. and Athletes in Action Ministries, Buffalo, New York.
+Butler is currently on the Board of Trustees for the “The Knox Project” in Chicago and previously on the board of Trustees Hilbert College, Hamburg, N.Y., and Athletes in Action Ministries, Buffalo, New York.
 Member of the Omega Psi Phi Fraternity.